caltechlibrary/foliage/README.md

 ## Contributing

 Your help and participation in enhancing Foliage is welcome!
 Please visit the [guidelines for contributing](CONTRIBUTING.md) for some tips on getting started.
+Developer documentation is available in the repository at [`dev/dev-docs`](dev/dev-docs).

 ## License